sleepsalot123/peanut-butter/README.md

-# i lke peanut butter as well
+# i like peanut butter as well